hyl0910/Stat5400_Course_Work/README.md

 # Stat5400
 Applied Statistics for Data Science

-Here is the course work I have done in State5400 course
+Here is the coursework I have done in the Stat5400 course